wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## Network Protocols

-CHAP (Challenge Auth Protocol) from Microsoft negotiates a 3-way handshake asymmetric algorithm to supports mutual auth. can randomly require re-auth.
-Based on username and password, so is vulnerable.
+CHAP (Challenge Auth Protocol) from Microsoft negotiates a 3-way handshake asymmetric algorithm to support mutual auth. can randomly require re-auth.
+Based on the username and password, so is vulnerable.

 FHRP (First Hop Redundancy Protocol) for shared IP routing redundancy VRRP group